Potash: Origin of potash ore

+Bronze Age

 Potash (especially potassium carbonate) has been used in bleaching textiles, making glass, ceramic, and making soap, since the Bronze Age.
-Potash was principally obtained by leaching the ashes of land and sea plants.
+Potash was principally obtained by leaching the ashes of wood burned for heating and cooking.

+14th–17th century

+Potash mining

 Beginning in the 14th century potash was mined in Ethiopia.
 One of the world's largest deposits, 140 to 150 million tons, is located in the Dallol area of the Afar Region.

+Wood-derived potash

 Potash was one of the most important industrial chemicals.
 It was refined from the ashes of broadleaved trees and produced primarily in the forested areas of Europe, Russia, and North America.
 Although methods for producing artificial alkalis were invented in the late 18th century, these did not become economical until the late 19th century and so the dependence on organic sources of potash remained.

 Potash became an important international trade commodity in Europe from at least the early 14th century.
 It is estimated that European imports of potash required 6 or more million cubic metres each year from the early 17th century.
 Between 1420 and 1620, the primary exporting cities for wood-derived potash were Gdańsk, Königsberg and Riga.
-From the 1640s, geopolitical disruptions (i.e. Russo-Polish War (1654–1667)) meant that the centres of export moved from the Baltic to Archangel, Russia.
+In the late 15th century, London was the lead importer due to its position as the centre of soft soap making while the Dutch dominated as suppliers and consumers in the 16th century.
+From the 1640s, geopolitical disruptions (i.e. Russo-Polish War (1654–1667)) meant that the centres of export moved from the Baltic to Arkhangelsk, Russia.
 In 1700, Russian ash was dominant though Gdańsk remained notable for the quality of its potash.
-In the late 15th century, London was the lead importer due to its position as the centre of soft soap making while the Dutch dominated as suppliers and consumers in the 16th century.

 18th century

+Kelp ash

+On the Orkney islands, kelp ash provided potash and soda ash, production starting "possibly as early as 1719" and lasting for a century.
+The products were "eagerly sought after by the glass and soap industries of the time."

+North America

+By the 18th century, higher quality American potash was increasingly exported to Britain.
+In the late 18th and early 19th centuries, potash production provided settlers in North America badly needed cash and credit as they cleared wooded land for crops.
+To make full use of their land, settlers needed to dispose of excess wood.
+The easiest way to accomplish this was to burn any wood not needed for fuel or construction.
+Ashes from hardwood trees could then be used to make lye, which could either be used to make soap or boiled down to produce valuable potash.
+Hardwood could generate ashes at the rate of 60 to 100 bushels per acre (500 to 900 m3/km2).
+In 1790, the sale of ashes could generate $3.25 to $6.25 per acre ($800 to $1,500/km2) in rural New York State – nearly the same rate as hiring a laborer to clear the same area.
+Potash making became a major industry in British North America.
+Great Britain was always the most important market.
+The American potash industry followed the woodsman's ax across the country.